ophian/serendipity_event_staticpage/README_FOR_CUSTOM_FIELDS.txt

     {/foreach}

         </ul>
     {/if}

+{/if}

 + + + + + + + + + + + + + + + + + + + + + + + + + + + + + +

 5. Now create a staticpage via custom template, with the option field 'Articletype' set to: "Staticpage with related article".
 Add your related custom freetags into the custom option field: "Related Tag(s)" (delimiter for tags is a ";" with no spaces) and set the desired amount of pages to show up, when page is called, to the next required field.

+After tweaking your theme templates margin needs, like such:

+#staticpage_customtags.serendipity_entry  header {
+    margin-top: 1.5em;
+}

 You are done!